Probabilistic Methods in Wind Energy

 – Data generation: design of experiments and the Monte Carlo method

-– Uncertainty quantification and propagation
+– Uncertainty quantification and propagation.
+Variance-based sensitivity analysis.

 – Wind turbine SCADA data example – filtering and data-driven analysis possibilities.